Super-Chain/AI-Marketer/README.md

 <br/>``` Segment tags``` (analysed by the system):
 <br/>Champions > Loyal Accounts > Potential Loyalist > New Active Account > Low Spenders > At Risk > Need Attention > About to Sleep > Lost

+## Road Map

+### Integration with 3rd parties datasource by API

+Our product focuses on analysing the data which users need to upload.
+At this moment, we are required to upload a CSV file.
+In order to increase the usage and convenience, we propose to integrate with 3rd parties data source , e.g : Google Sheet , Zapier for better user experience.

+### Intended Outcome:
+Users can get seamless integration with their datasource, instead of using manual input by uploading a local CSV file.

+### Suggested Integration :
+Google Sheet , 2.
+Zapier , 3.
+Database

 ## What packages do we use ?
 AI Marketer is a non-profit open-source project, we build AI Marketer with a lot of help from other open source packages :